klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 ```javascript
 caver.klay.accounts.getLegacyAccount(key)
 ```
-Returns account which has input private key as legacy account key.
+Returns an account that has an address derived from the given private key.
+See [AccountKeyLegacy](../../../../klaytn/design/accounts.md#accountkeylegacy).

 **Parameters**